 Chicken Enchiladas are a perfect comfort Mexican food that is loved by everyone.
 Since we enjoy Mexican food, we make this dish at least twice a month.
 Also, we use our homemade enchilada sauce in this recipe, which is a really great compliment to this recipe.

-With shredded chicken, enchiladas and some chilies, this is the kind of meal that you can make at all the time.
+With shredded chicken, enchiladas, and some chilies, this is the kind of meal that you can make all the time.
 It is a simple recipe to make even for beginners.
 It’s a great way to impress family and friends.

 - Yes, this dish can be made ahead of time.
 They can be made up to two days ahead of time.
 However, you need to cover and refrigerate them until ready to serve.